 At the Keto Pet Sanctuary known for it’s cutting edge work with Keto and cancer, they feed dogs a high-fat, adequate protein, and low-carbohydrate ketogenic diet.

 The Keto Pet Sanctuary is a state of the art facility that provides a variety of alternative therapies for dogs with cancer.
 Dogs at the sanctuary are fed a . diet that is high in fat, uses moderate amounts of protein and is very low in carbs.
 The diet is meant to slow or halt the growth of cancer-based on the theory that cancer cells feed on sugar (including carbohydrates that break down to sugar) and will not survive on fat.

 The results are promising and sometimes miraculous.

 Rodney Habib, pet nutrition expert and researcher, recently spoke about findings from Veterinary Oncologists showing that there is a strong correlation between too much sugar, high carbohydrate and high starch diets and cancer.
 He is currently working on a documentary called, “The Dog Cancer Survival Series.”
 He has traveled the world looking for nutritional studies that provide alternative nutritional diets for dogs with cancer.
 These nutritional modalities include raw food and fresh food, caloric restriction, metabolic therapies and ketogenic diets.
-He has also created an organization called the Paws for Change Foundation.

 In a recent video, renown holistic veterinarian, Dr. Karen Becker, explained, “Everyone is talking about the damaging effects of high starch, high carb diets, pro-inflammatory diets.
 We know that these diets can contribute to diabetes, obesity, and arthritis.
 We know that there is an absolute correlation to the amount of sugar that a mammal eats and their predisposition to cancer.